Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Pumping of surface Hall states

 \section{Pumping of surface Hall states}

-We use the exponential map to resolve the spectral flow at the surface of a 3D insulator under an adiabatic cycle.
-Using well known relations between various topological invariants, we list three interesting physical phenomena taking place at the surface.
+Here we use the exponential map to establish the bulk-boundary correspondence for the spectral flow at the surface of a 3D insulator under an adiabatic cycle.
+Using well known relations between various topological invariants, we predict two interesting physical surface phenomena.